toksaitov/kernel-project/Readme.md

 ## Part #2

-The goal of the second task is to port the `task_info` system calls' code from the previous part to the new version of the Linux kernel bundled together with the Ubuntu 22.04 LTS distribution.
+The goal of the second task is to port the `task_info` system calls' code from the previous part to the new version of the Linux kernel bundled with the Ubuntu 22.04 LTS distribution.
 Follow all the steps in the Readme file under the `ubuntu-jammy` directory to finish the task.

 ### What to Submit

-1. Ensure that during the compilation process you have specified your last name and the first letter of the first name in the `...debian.master/changelog` file in the correct form (all letters are in lowercase, no `_` or `-` characters between your last name and the first letter of the first name).
+1. Ensure that during the compilation process, you have specified your last name and the first letter of the first name in the `...debian.master/changelog` file in the correct form (all letters are in lowercase, no `_` or `-` characters between your last name and the first letter of the first name).

-2. In your private course repository that was given to you by the instructor during the lecture, create the path `project-02/part-02/`.
+2. In your private course repository given to you by the instructor during the lecture, create the path `project-02/part-02/`.

-3. In your private course repository, create a directory `project-02/part-02`.
+3. Create a directory `project-02/part-02` in your private course repository.
 Put the following files into it from the Linux source tree (NOT from the `kernel-project` directory)

     * `task_info/`
     * `init/Kconfig`